-- Following the budget trends at the appropriate government level (national, state, agency) to see what kinds of things are being funded and what is the most common funding mechanism (e.g. 5-year grants?
+- Following the budget trends at the appropriate government level (national, state, agency) to see what kinds of things are being funded and what is the most common funding mechanism (e.g., 5-year grants?
 3-year contracts?).

 - Monitoring the publications and news releases from the government agency that you think might release funding opportunities of interest to your organization.
 What is the agency focusing on?
 What topics, trends, issues, do they seem to be focusing on in their publications, conference presentations, Twitter feeds, etc.?
-By following the agency online, you might be able to pick up some ideas of what might be emphasized in a new funding opportunity.
+By following the agency online, you might be able to pick up ideas of what might be emphasized in a new funding opportunity.

 - Keeping track of the agency's key staff, especially staff in senior-level positions who may be involved in setting the agency's funding agenda.
-For example, if an agency starts hiring people with a particular type of training or subject-matter expertise, that could be a sign that the agency is gearing up to move in a new direction changing its approach in grant administration.
+For example, if an agency starts hiring people with a particular type of training or subject-matter expertise, that could be a sign that the agency is gearing up to move in a new direction or changing its approach in grant administration.
 For example, if an agency begins to require that its staff people receive formal project management training, it could be a sign that grants released in the future may weight applicants' project management abilities more heavily.

 When this is the case--when you see a gap between what the application requires and the resources you have on hand--be willing to walk away from an opportunity.

-If you're not confident you'll be able to prepare a competitive application, you're better off preserving your financial and human resources for an opportunity that gives you a chance of success.
-While you wait for that opportunity, serving as a sub can give you experience that you can leverage for the next application.
+If you're uncertain whether you can prepare a competitive application, you're better off preserving your financial and human resources for an opportunity that gives you a better chance of success.
+While you wait for that opportunity, serving as a sub gives you experience that you can leverage for the next application.